- Three reading rooms for the consultation of special collections (rare books, manuscripts, archives, music, maps)

 - State-of-the-art storage for Bodleian Libraries' valuable special collections

 - Enhanced public access through exhibitions and lectures.
-A new entrance colonnade on the south side of the building off of Broad Street will welcome visitors and scholars into a new central public space.
+From March 2015, a new entrance colonnade on the south side of the building off of Broad Street will welcome visitors and scholars into a new central public space.